-- Audit and assurance services - All other services, including tax, regulatory, compliance and treasury-related services
+- All other services, including tax, regulatory, compliance and treasury-related services

 Code of Conduct and reporting lines

 We also have a number of well established policies, including a Code of Conduct, which is available on the governance section of our website, and confidential reporting lines for the reporting and investigation of unlawful conduct.
 An updated version of the Code of Conduct was published in January 2014.